open-cogsci/osdoc/content/pages/tutorials/capybara.md

 A good experiment always start with an instruction screen, and ends by thanking the participant for his or her time.
 The easiest way to do this in OpenSesame is with `form_text_display` items.

-Drag two `form_text_display`s into the main *experiment* `sequence`.
+Drag two `form_text_display`s into the main *experiment* SEQUENCE.
 One should be at the very start, and renamed to *form_instructions*.
 The other should be at the very end, and renamed to *form_finished*.
 Now simply add some appropriate text to these forms, for example as shown in %FigStep14.

 %--
 figure: